 Although people have observed the heavens for thousands of years, only seven transits of Venus have ever been seen.
 Why is that?

 Kepler died in 1630, but he had predicted transits of both Mercury and Venus for 1631.
-French astronomer Pierre Gassendi (1592-1655) was the first person to observe a transit.
+French astronomer Pierre Gassendi (1592-1655) was the first person to publish an observation of a transit.
 He saw the transit of Mercury in November, but not Venus the following month.
-Not only did Kepler's calculations need further refinement, but it was still night in France when the transit occurred.
+Kepler's calculations needed further refinement, and in any case, it was still night in France when the transit occurred.
 So it looked like 1761 would be the next chance.

 The first observed transit of Venus

-However in 1639, a young English astronomer in the north of England did make corrections to Kepler's calculations and saw that there would be a transit the following month.
-These days he'd have been able to tweet it and the whole world could have been out watching.
-He just managed to contact his friend William Crabtree.
-Horrocks and William Crabtree were the first two people to observe a transit of Venus.
+However, in 1639 a young astronomer in the north of England made corrections to Kepler's calculations, and saw that there would be a transit the following month.
+These days Jeremiah Horrocks (1618-1641) could have tweeted it, and the whole world could have been out watching.
+But he only managed to contact his friend William Crabtree.
+Horrocks and Crabtree were the first two people to observe a transit of Venus.

 Using transits to measure the Solar System

-Kepler's third law of planetary motion gave a mathematical relationship between the distances of the planets from the Sun and their orbital periods, but only in terms of their distances relative to each other.
+Kepler's third law of planetary motion shows the mathematical relationship between the distances of the planets from the Sun and their orbital periods, but only in terms of their distances relative to each other.
+So how big is the Solar System?
 If someone could measure the astronomical unit (AU), the Earth-Sun distance, the rest would follow.
-Yet that was a big “if”.
+A big “if”.

 In 1716 Edmond Halley (1656-1742), known today for the comet named after him, suggested that a transit of Venus could be used to calculate the astronomical unit.
 Observers in different hemispheres could make use of parallax.
-Parallax is the name we give to the apparent change in position of a distant object viewed from two different places.
-You can see this, literally, with your own eyes.
-Hold a finger out in front of you and look into the distance, first closing one eye and then the other and see what happens.
+Parallax is the name we give to the apparent change in position of a distant object when viewed from two different places.
+You can see this with your own eyes.
+Hold a finger out in front of you and look into the distance, first closing one eye and then the other, and see what happens.

-A simplified diagram shows what the observers in the northern and southern hemispheres would see.
-Using the angle of the apparent shift, some geometry and a bit of help from Kepler, they could deduce the length of the astronomical unit.
+Observers in the northern and southern hemisphere would see slightly different views.
+Using the angle of the apparent shift, some trigonometry, and a bit of help from Kepler, they could deduce the length of the astronomical unit.
+[The header image depicts this.
+Credit: Space.fm]

-Halley died in 1742, but a number of teams did travel to the north and the south in 1761 and in 1769.
-Although it turned out to be a lot harder than it seemed, they got a fair approximation of the size of the astronomical unit.
-But that's a story for another time.
+Although Halley died in 1742, a number of teams did travel to the north and to the south in 1761 and in 1769.
+It turned out to be a lot harder than it sounded, but they did get a fair approximation of the size of the astronomical unit.